Graph (abstract data type): Distributed memory

 In the distributed memory model, the usual approach is to partition the vertex set $V$ of the graph into $p$ sets $V_0, \dots, V_{p-1}$.
 Here, $p$ is the amount of available processing elements (PE).
 The vertex set partitions are then distributed to the PEs with matching index, additionally to the corresponding edges.
 Every PE has its own subgraph representation, where edges with an endpoint in another partition require special attention.
 For standard communication interfaces like MPI, the ID of the PE owning the other endpoint has to be identifiable.
 During computation in a distributed graph algorithms, passing information along these edges implies communication.

 Partitioning the graph needs to be done carefully - there is a trade-off between low communication and even size partitioning But partitioning a graph is a NP-hard problem, so it is not feasible to calculate them.
 Instead, the following heuristics are used.

 1D partitioning: Every processor gets $n/p$ vertices and the corresponding outgoing edges.
 This can be understood as a row-wise or column-wise decomposition of the adjacency matrix.
 For algorithms operating on this representation, this requires an All-to-All communication step as well as $\mathcal{O}(m)$ message buffer sizes, as each PE potentially has outgoing edges to every other PE.

 2D partitioning: Every processor gets a submatrix of the adjacency matrix.
 Assume the processors are aligned in a rectangle $p = p_r \times p_c$, where $p_r$ and $p_c$ are the amount of processing elements in each row and column, respectively.
 Then each processor gets a submatrix of the adjacency matrix of dimension $(n/p_r)\times(n/p_c)$.
 This can be visualized as a checkerboard pattern in a matrix.
 Therefore, each processing unit can only have outgoing edges to PEs in the same row and column.
 This bounds the amount of communication partners for each PE to $p_r + p_c - 1$ out of $p = p_r \times p_c$ possible ones.

 Compressed representations

 Graphs with trillions of edges occur in machine learning, social network analysis, and other areas.
 Compressed graph representations have been developed to reduce I/O and memory requirements.
 General techniques such as Huffman coding are applicable, but the adjacency list or adjacency matrix can be processed in specific ways to increase efficiency.

+Applications of Graphs

+Breadth first search and depth first search

+Breadth-first search (BFS) and depth-first search (DFS) are two closely related approaches that are used for exploring all of the nodes in a given connected component.
+Both start with an arbitrary node, the "root".
+Strongly connected components can also be found using graph traversals using algorithms such as Kosaraju's algorithm, which is a modified DFS.